jspotten/cs324-labs/06-lab-shell-signals/README.md

 Now do the following:

- - Call `waitpid()` such that it returns the process ID of _any_ child process that has _already_ terminated or stopped; that is, it should not actually _wait_ on any child that is still running.
+ - Call `waitpid()` such that it returns the process ID of _any_ child process that has _already_ terminated or stopped (see the `WUNTRACED` option).
+That is, it should not actually _wait_ on any child that is still running (see the `WNOHANG` flag), but simply return if there are no children that are ready (return value 0) or no children at all (return value negative).
+   (See the "RETURN VALUE" section in the `waitpid(2)` man page.)
- - Loop until `waitpid()` cannot find any more child processes that are ready to be handled.
+ - Loop until `waitpid()` cannot find any more child processes that are ready to be handled, i.e., return value is less than or equal to 0.
 For each iteration of the loop:
    - If the child process has been stopped, then change the state of the corresponding job, and print out a message indicating that the job has been stopped.